ged/inversion/README.md

     </section>

 Loading this template results in a Ruby object whose API contains one method:
-+#articles+.
-To render the view, we just call that accessor with instances of an +Article+ domain class we defined elsewhere, and then drop the +alist+ template into the layout and render them:
+`#articles`.
+To render the view, we just call that accessor with instances of an `Article` domain class we defined elsewhere, and then drop the `alist` template into the layout and render them:

     alist = Inversion::Template.load( 'templates/alist.tmpl' )